polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 ---
 title: Overview of the Polkadot Relay Chain
-description: Explore Polkadot's core architecture, including its multi-chain vision, shared security, runtime upgrades, and the DOT token's governance and staking roles.
+description: Explore Polkadot's core architecture, including its multi-chain vision, shared security, and the DOT token's governance and staking roles.
 ---

 # Overview

 ## Introduction

 Polkadot is a next-generation blockchain protocol designed to support a multi-chain future by enabling secure communication and interoperability between different blockchains.
-Built as a Layer-0 protocol, Polkadot introduces innovations like application-specific Layer-1 chains (parachains), shared security through Nominated Proof of Stake (NPoS), and seamless cross-chain interactions via its native Cross-Consensus Messaging Format (XCM).
+Built as a Layer-0 protocol, Polkadot introduces innovations like application-specific Layer-1 chains ([parachains](/polkadot-protocol/architecture/parachains/){targe=\_blank}), shared security through [Nominated Proof of Stake (NPoS)](/polkadot-protocol/glossary/#nominated-proof-of-stake-npos){target=\_blank}, and cross-chain interactions via its native [Cross-Consensus Messaging Format (XCM)](/develop/interoperability/intro-to-xcm/){target=\_blank}.

-This guide covers key aspects of Polkadot’s architecture, including its high-level protocol structure, runtime upgrades, blockspace commoditization, and the role of its native token, DOT, in governance, staking, and resource allocation.
+This guide covers key aspects of Polkadot’s architecture, including its high-level protocol structure, blockspace commoditization, and the role of its native token, DOT, in governance, staking, and resource allocation.

 ## Polkadot 1.0